Frequently Asked Questions

 Can I use my own screws for putting my artwork up?

-We have bazillions of square drive screws available for you to use, so PLEASE don’t use your own.
-The issue with you using your own screws is that there is invariably one left in the board when we take the panels down, and we have to faff around finding the right screwdriver head to get it out.
-Best not.
+No. We have plenty of square drive screws available for you to use, so PLEASE don’t use your own.
+The issue with you using your own screws is that there is invariably one left in the board when we take the panels down, and we have to then find the right screwdriver head to get it out.

 Is there an opening night?

-Not to the general public, but on Thursday night from 5.30pm there is an artist and their family’s wine and cheese get together.
-This is specifically for artists to meet each other and buy each other’s artwork if desired, and for the long-suffering artists families to bask in the glory of their terribly clever family member.
-Yes, the sales desk will be open for artwork sales.
+On Thursday night from 5.30pm there is an artist and their family’s wine and cheese get together.
+This is specifically for artists to meet each other and buy each other’s artwork if desired.
+The sales desk will be open for artwork sales.

 I’m really stuck on how to price my artworks – can I get some advice?